 You’ll note the registered agent on a separate document called a Consent to Appointment by Registered Agent.

 The agent must have a physical address in Wyoming and remain available during normal business hours.
+That said, if you don’t have a WY address, you’ll most likely need to hire a registered agent service that can operate and handle this legal responsibility on your behalf.

 If your agent is concerned about privacy, they should know that the names of registered agents are public information.